ArtiPedia/blog-v3/_posts/2017-06-20-jekyll-redirect.md

 {% endhighlight %}

-What it does is that it creates a meta refresh page for every 404 URL.
+It creates a meta refresh page for every 404 URL.
 That will redirect to the original permalink.

 ![Jekyll 301 redirect](/images/jekyll-301-redirect-example.png)